(All fields required)

 The Division of General and Thoracic Surgery is home to specialists with a wide variety of backgrounds and areas of focus.
 This diversity makes us better prepared to care for your child’s unique needs.

 Daniel von Allmen, MD Surgeon-in-Chief; Lester W. Martin Chair of Pediatric Surgery 513-636-4371 firstname.lastname@example.org

 Surgeon-in-Chief; Lester W. Martin Chair of Pediatric Surgery

 Professor, UC Department of Surgery

-Fellowship: Department of Surgery, Children's Hospital Medical Center, Harvard Medical School, Boston, MA.
+Fellowship: Pediatric Surgery, Cincinnati Children’s Hospital Medical Center, Cincinnati, OH.

 Director, Division of General and Thoracic Surgery

 Richard and Geralyn Azizkhan Chair in Pediatric Surgery

 As a pediatric surgeon and a transplant surgeon, Dr. Tiao is involved in the care of children afflicted with biliary atresia from the time of presentation and diagnosis to the initial Kasai portoenterostomy to the liver transplant, when necessary.
 He sees the many challenges children and their families experience when diagnosed with this life threatening disease process.
 From that perspective, defining the basis of this disease process such that therapeutic strategies can be developed eliminating these complex interventions is his career goal.
 His short term goal is to develop an independent research laboratory investigating the pathogenesis of virus induced biliary atresia specifically seeking to determine the mechanistic basis of this disease so that new treatment strategies can be developed to salvage the native liver.